chadnash/factorycontroller/README.md

 the output format could be improved copes with many ways of building things and finds best in terms of recipe execution time

-this agrees with the given answer on the example case wi=making 4 electric engins in total the timings might be diffent as I find other solutions this copes with orders
+this agrees with the given answer on the example case making 4 electric engines in total the timings might be diffent as I find other solutions this copes with orders
 * that must be completely fulfilled or canceled